rust-stuco/homeworks/week6/pokerlab_ref/README.md

 # Poker Lab

-This goal of this homework is to expose you to working with traits, specifically the traits found in the standard library.
+This goal of this homework is to further expose you to working with structs and enums, as well as implementing the traits found in the standard library.

 You will be modeling [Poker](https://en.wikipedia.org/wiki/Poker) by implementing comparison between sets of cards, or a "hand" of cards.

-This lab is built on top of an earlier lab (Card Lab), in which you modeled a playing card in a standard 52-card deck.
+This lab is a continuation of an earlier lab (Card Lab), in which you modeled a playing card in a standard 52-card deck.
 In that lab, you implemented the comparison traits for individual cards.
-In this lab, you will additionally model a [`PokerHand`] type that represents a hand of 5 cards and implement the comparison traits on this new type.
+In this lab, you will now model a comparison among multiple Cards, specifically a [`PokerHand`] type that represents a "hand" of 5 cards.

+We have provided our own definition and implementation of [`Card`] in `src/card.rs`.
+Take some time to read over the documentation and code for [`Card`], as it is slightly different than the one we asked you to implement in the previous lab (the differences will hopefully make implementing [`PokerHand`] easier).

+_You should compare and contrast the `card.rs` file in this assignment to the one from your own Card Lab.
+You'll notice that we are no longer manually implementing any of the comparison traits, and instead we are using the `derive` macro to auto-implement their behavior.
+Make sure you understand how the derived traits work!_

+## Implementation

+You will need to fill in the implementation of 8 methods on the [`Hand`] type (located in `src/hand/rs`), which is essentially a wrapper struct for an array of 5 [`Card`]s.
+We use these methods on [`Hand`] to implement the [`solve`] method on [`PokerHand`].
+We have provided the definition and implementation of [`PokerHand`] to you, and you can read more about this type in its documentation.

+There are 30 test cases, all located inside `tests/poker_tests.rs`.
+Each test is worth 5 points, for a total of up to 150 points.
+By implementing more methods on [`Hand`], you will pass more test cases.
+Remember that you can test your code by running `cargo test`!

+We would recommend going bottom up: start with implementing the method for detecting a single pair, then two pairs, etc. You could get 80/150 points just by implementing one method (though we would encourage you to try and implement all of them for extra credit)!
+You also do not need to go in order, and if you want to skip any of the methods that is totally fine.

+You are allowed to change any of the fields of the structs defined in `src/hand.rs` if you feel that it would be easier for you to use different fields.
+As long as you pass the test cases, mostly everything is fair game (other than plagiarism).
+If you have any questions about this, please do not hesitate to ask us!

+[`Card`]: crate::card::Card
+[`Hand`]: crate::hand::Hand
-[`PokerHand`]: crate::poker_hand::PokerHand
+[`PokerHand`]: crate::hand::PokerHand

-TODO
+[`solve`]: crate::hand::PokerHand::solve

 # Submission